-The Company filed its tax returns for the year ended December 31, 2013 with the Internal Revenue Service in September 2014 and generated additional federal net operating loss (NOL) carryforward assets of \$0.6 million and state NOL carryforward assets of \$1.0 million principally due to current tax repair deductions and tax depreciation.
-For the year ended December 31, 2014, the Company utilized \$3.2 million of its federal NOL carryforward assets and \$2.7 million of its state NOL carryforward assets in the calculation of its provisions for federal and state income taxes for the period.
-As of December 31, 2014, the Company had recorded cumulative federal and state NOL carryforward assets of \$13.1 million to offset against taxes payable in future periods.
-If unused, the Company's state NOL carryforward assets will begin to expire in 2019 and the federal NOL carryforward assets will begin to expire in 2029.
-In addition, at December 31, 2014, the Company had \$2.1 million of cumulative Alternative Minimum Tax (AMT) credit carryforwards to offset future AMT taxes payable indefinitely.
+The Company filed its tax returns for the year ended December 31, 2014 with the Internal Revenue Service in September 2015 and generated additional federal net operating loss (NOL) carryforward assets principally due to current tax repair deductions, tax depreciation and research and development deductions.
+For the year ended December 31, 2015, the Company utilized \$3.7 million of its federal NOL carryforward assets in the calculation of its provisions for income taxes for the period.
+As of December 31, 2015, the Company had recorded cumulative federal NOL carryforward assets of \$11.3 million to offset against taxes payable in future periods.
+If unused, the Company's federal NOL carryforward assets will begin to expire in 2029.
+In addition, at December 31, 2015, the Company had \$2.1 million of cumulative Alternative Minimum Tax (AMT) credit carryforwards to offset future AMT taxes payable indefinitely.